daviesjack083/C-ChatApp/README.md

 # Chat Application in C#
-A real time chat application written in C# I wrote some time ago when i was learning the language.
-I will be tweaking and improving it over the coming weeks
+A real time chat application written in C# I wrote some time ago when beginning to learn the language.
+I will be gradually improving and refining it.

 ## Features
 - Real-time messaging
-- Encryption
+- Basic Encryption

 ## To-Do
 - Store the encryption key in code no longer -_-
+- Transition simple threading to an asynchronous/thread pool solution
+- Improve upon the basic error handling
 - Add colours
 - Add rooms
 - Add permissions